 Tee it up!
-Time for the Fox 8 Golf Outing AND $8 for 9 holes of golf at Cleveland Metroparks
+FOX 8 golf outing

-BRECKSVILLE, Ohio – It’s here!
-Today, Saturday, June 9 is the Fox 8 Summer Golf Outing at Sleepy Hollow Golf Course in Brecksville.
+BRECKSVILLE, Ohio - It was the Fox 8 Summer Golf Outing at Sleepy Hollow Golf Course in Brecksville on Saturday!

 Sleepy Hollow was named by Golfweek magazine as one of the top 5 courses in Ohio.

-The tournament itself is sold out, but never fear.
-Fox 8 and the Metroparks have teed up a deal that hits the ball right down the middle of the fairway: Today, you can play 9 holes for just $8 at any other of Cleveland Metroparks’ gorgeous golf courses!
-Maybe a visit to Manakiki or Shawnee Hills or Big Met?
+The tournament itself was sold out.
+Fox 8 and the Metroparks teed up a deal that hit the ball right down the middle of the fairway: On Saturday only -- June 9, 2018 -- the deal was you could play 9 holes for just $8 at any other of Cleveland Metroparks' gorgeous golf courses!

-Fox8.com will have coverage of the outing which starts at 11 am.
-You can check back right here to see Fox 8 folks and our friends hit the links.

 41.304797 -81.625901